-In trying to add some depth, there are also a variety of collectibles to grab.
+In trying to add some depth, there are also a variety of collectables to grab.
 These unlock pages, containing information about the current level (read: font).
 Ever wondered about the origins of Garamond?
-Be sure to grab that just out-of-reach floating asterisk, then.
+Be sure to grab that just-out-of-reach floating asterisk, then.
 And if you do end up missing something, as indicated by unlit icons in the menu, there’s the option to replay previously finished levels – no need to do a perfect run the first time (phew).

 To say that the ten worlds – each of which contains four levels – are varied, would be a huge understatement.
 Sure, large parts are made of letters across the board, but beyond that, there’s not much common ground to be found.
-In one, you may find yourself racing through the wild west (my favorite by far), complete with minecarts and… gunslingers.
+In one, you may find yourself racing through the Wild West (my favourite by far), complete with minecarts and… gunslingers.
 Remember what I said about hazards?
 Yeah.
 Or how about dashing down a snowy mountain?
-Oh and there’s wall-jumping, because, why not?
+Oh, and there’s wall-jumping, because, why not?
 Like I said: a flexible colon, this is.

 While these tend to be quite forgiving, I did encounter instances where they were just a bit too far apart, causing me to repeat some rather annoying sections over and over.
-Aside from those infrequent occurrences, it’s not an overly difficult game, collectibles and all.
-It is however an incredibly stylish and almost hypnotic experience.
+Aside from those infrequent occurrences, it’s not an overly difficult game, collectables and all.
+It is, however, an incredibly stylish and almost hypnotic experience.
 As I traversed the landscapes, learning about a topic I never had a great interest in, it was hard not to get sucked in by the grand design.

 Upon reaching the end of each world, I was overwhelmed by curiosity at what its creator had in store for me next.
-Somehow, each and every last one, managed to surprise me; especially the last one, which certainly seemed like an odd inclusion at first.
-From 30,000 bc to the mid-17th century, all the way through [spoilers deleted], it was by far one of the most varied platformers I’ve played in a very long time; not to mention, most educational.
+Somehow, each and every last one managed to surprise me; especially the last one, which certainly seemed like an odd inclusion at first.
+From 30,000 BC to the mid-17th century, all the way through [spoilers deleted], it was by far one of the most varied platformers I’ve played in a very long time; not to mention, the most educational.

-As far as puzzles goes, while a diverse bunch, most were somewhat simple, often involving guiding a white ball into the third slot to raise a door near the level exit.
+As far as puzzles go, while a diverse bunch, most were somewhat simple, often involving guiding a white ball into the third slot to raise a door near the level exit.
 There were times when this little thing would be stuck somewhere though, requiring manipulation of the environment, allowing it to roll towards its destination unhindered.
-That said, the main focus does seem to be more on providing an entertaining, educational and accessible experience, than one of brainteasers.
-And if that is in fact the case, then surely it has succeeded.
+That said, the main focus does seem to be more on providing an entertaining, educational and accessible experience, than one of the brainteasers.
+And if that is, in fact, the case, then surely it has succeeded.